Reseller Analytics: Track Sales, Sell-Through Rate, and ROI Across Every Platform

 The formula: (Units Sold ÷ Total Units Available) × 100

 If you have 400 active listings and sell 80 in a month, your STR is 20%.
-That's typical for many resellers.
+That's typical.
 Above 25% is strong.
-Below 15% means inventory is sitting too long.
+Below 15% means your capital is locked in slow-moving inventory.

-Why it matters: a low sell-through rate means your money is tied up in unsold inventory.
-You spent cash to acquire those items, and every day they sit is a day that capital isn't being reinvested in something that sells faster.
+Here's the thing: a low STR isn't just a vanity problem.
+Every day an item sits is a day that cash isn't being reinvested in something that sells faster.
 STR directly reflects the quality of your sourcing decisions.

 Average Profit Per Unit (APU)

 Forget average sale price.
-What matters is average profit per unit: how much you actually keep, per item, after everything is subtracted.
+What matters is how much you actually keep, per item, after everything is subtracted.

 The formula: Total Profit ÷ Total Items Sold